-In today’s study, you will see the results of a large-scale investigation we did into Google’s Accelerated Mobile Pages (AMP).
-I set out to learn as much as I could by speaking with 10 different companies about their experiences with AMP.
+In this section of our site you will find one of the richest collection of resources on the web on the topic of Google’s Accelerated Mobile Pages (AMP) program.
+On this page, you will see what I learned by speaking with 10 different companies about their experiences with AMP.
 These were all companies that had released an AMP implementation on a major section, or nearly all, of their pages.

-The TL;DR, for those of you who want to avoid diving into all the details, is that for companies that followed through with a complete implementation of AMP, pretty much all had good to very strong results.
+The TL;DR, for for the ten case studies examined on this page, is that for the great majority of companies that followed through with a complete implementation of AMP all had good to very strong results.
 However, how I’m defining a “complete implementation” might not be what you expect (you’ll have to read on to see what I’m talking about).

 In our study, each participant shared a lot of details about their experiences with AMP, including implementation issues, and the resulting metrics.
 As a result, this study should help you understand: